Photographs (by George P. Landow) may be used without permission for any educational use.

-Left two: three workers scrubbing the marble tiles before one of the shrines at the south-west corner of the Schwedagon complex.
-Right: Woman resting in the shade with her sleeping baby--her offerings are in a carrier bag in front of her.
-A temple on the west side decorated with painted bas-reliefs inside and out.
+Left: Woman resting in the shade with her sleeping baby--her offerings are in a carrier bag in front of her.
+Right: A temple on the west side decorated with painted bas-reliefs inside and out.

 Left: A temple on the west side decorated with painted bas-reliefs inside and out — almost dioramas.
 Right: The reclining Buddha who was resting and not in Nirvana; to the left a man appropriately takes a nap.